 Many men think that they are seeking happiness when they are only seeking the gratification of some particular passion, the strongest that they have.
 The end of a man is, as already explained, to live comformably to nature, and he will thus obtain happiness, tranquility of mind, and contentment.

 Shortly after buying our house we went shopping for decoration materials.
 We wanted floorboards in all the rooms on the ground floor so that it was a seamless polished wood surface from the front door all the way into the kitchen at the back.
-That was despite general wisdom against wood flooring in rooms where there is potential for liquid spills.
-So we bought the top quality product that was available ‘just to be safe’.
-It was of industrial grade, suitable for high traffic, and guaranteed to last for ten years — a lifetime away, we thought.
+That wish went against the general wisdom of not laying wood flooring in rooms where there is potential for liquid spills.
+So we bought the best quality product that was available just to be safe.
+It was industrial grade, suitable for high traffic, and guaranteed to last for ten years—a lifetime away, we thought.
 That was 16 years ago.

 The inlet hose to the washing machine under the kitchen counter started leaking.
 The trickle did not flow to the front where we would have seen it but instead found its way between the wall skirting and the floorboards to soak into the sponge-like underlay material.
-Which means that all the time the leak was developing, the water was absorbed under the floor.
-It eventually reached saturation point, and the kitchen was properly flooded.
+So all the time the leak was developing, the water was accumulating under the floor.
+The underlay eventually reached saturation point, and water started seeping through the floor joints until the kitchen floor was truly flooded.

 I fixed the leak, cleaned the floor, and ran the dehumidifier.
-Fortunately, the boards are not too deformed; there are two small bulges in front of the washing machine — could we cover them with a mat? — and there is some swelling on one side of the kitchen cabinet where it has been in contact with the leakage.
+Fortunately, the boards are not too deformed; there are two small bulges in front of the washing machine – could we conceal them with a mat? – and there is some swelling on one side panel of the kitchen cabinet where it was in contact with the leakage.

-The damage is not insurance claim-worthy, but it makes one more problem to address.
+The damage is not costly enough for us to claim on insurance, but it makes one more problem to address.

 Another shock-worthy event that received much less attention in 2004 was the launch of ADSL services by Telecom Plus (now MyT) at the hefty price of Rs 5,500 per month.
-But some people protested and forced Telecom Plus to halve the price — a decent achievement, I suppose.
+But some people protested and forced Telecom Plus to halve the price—which is quite an achievement.
 Of course, change.org and reddit did not exist yet, so the online petition had to be handcrafted.
-Thanks to Wayback Machine, you can see how ADSL 4 EVERY 1 looked.
+Thanks to Wayback Machine, you can see the look of ADSL 4 EVERY 1.

 Three of us collaborated from Canada, UK and Mauritius to put the site together within a day.
-The text feels like a first draft and expresses more outrage than arguments, but it achieved its goal.
+The text feels like a first draft and expresses more outrage than actually arguing, but it achieved its goal.